 Jace brought his knees toward his chest and rested his aching head on them as he rubbed his straight, close-cropped black hair.
-Suddenly, he remembered and his fear multiplied.
+Suddenly, he remembered what had happened and his fear multiplied.

-Jace hurriedly put on his last sock.
+Jace had hurriedly put on his last sock.
 He had changed into his green soccer uniform as soon as he arrived home, anxious to go to the first match of the fall season.
 It was the first year he would be team captain.

-He was also excited because he had just been given a new keypad control device at the Backpack Club meeting.
-This unofficial middle school club was made up of four friends and two of their siblings.
+He was also excited because he had just been

+given a new keypad control device at the Backpack

+Club meeting.
+This unofficial middle school club

+was made up of four friends and two of their

+siblings.

 Jace was the newest member.
-His neighbor, K.T. and her best friends, Connie and Summer were eighth-graders like Jace.
+His neighbor, K.T. and her best friends, Connie and Summer were eighth graders like Jace.
 Connie's brother, Roman, and Summer's brother, Travis, were the founders of the club and two years older than Jace.

-Roman had developed a super-powerful mini-computer, controlled remotely with a keypad device.
-The BPC, as they dubbed it, could transport people through space and time.
-Roman and his best friend, Travis, had shared the device with their sisters and K.T. and eventually with Jace.
-Roman was a technophile who kept improving his invention with new gadgets like GPS and a universal language translator.
+Roman had developed a super-powerful mini-20 computer, controlled remotely with a keypad device.
+21 The BPC, as they dubbed it, could transport people 22 through space and time.
+Roman and his best friend, 23 Travis, had shared the device with their sisters and 24 K.T. and eventually with Jace.
+Roman was a 25 technophile who kept improving his invention with 26 new gadgets like GPS and a universal language 27 translator.
+28